Claudia enjoys traveling and sharing her travel tips with readers.

 We ate here for lunch, in August, at one of the busiest times of the year.
 The restaurant was busy but, surprisingly, the bathroom, which is down a long hall, was quite nice.

-Granted, it was a bit dated, but the multi-colored, light-up wall you see when you walk in, was fun to look at.
+Granted, it was a bit dated, but the multi-colored, light-up wall you see upon entering was fun to look at.
 The facilities were empty and clean, even during the busy lunch rush.
 It was also nice to be able to leave my backpack with my family so I wasn't juggling a big bag in the stall.

 2. Pecos Bill Tall Tale Inn and Cafe